garyd9/pterodactyl_Echo_Server/README.md

   - Target: ``/scripts``

 - Its probably the best if you reboot your server now (I had problems with the Mounts without rebooting): ``reboot 0``

+# Finally we can create the server instances (Do this for as many servers as you want)
+- Go to Servers -> Create New
+  - Server Name: Enter a Name.
+(I would include the Port you choose at "Default Allocation" in it.
+Like Echo_6792)
+  - Server Owner: Enter your previously created user
+  - UNCLICK "Start Server when Installed"
+  - Node: Choose your Node
+  - Default Allocation: Choose a Port
+  - Memory/Disk Space: Enter 0 or whatever you want
+  - CPU Limit/CPU Pinning is a really nice Setting, but you dont really need to set it
+  - Nest : Choose your created Nest
+  - Egg/Docker Image should be set already
+  - Click on Create Server
+  - It will take a minute for the server to be installed.
+Just wait a minute and reload the page until you have the Mounts Tab
+  - Click on Mounts
+  - Press the + on both configured Mounts

 # WE ARE PRETTY MUCH DONE!